massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo admin user create - Create a new user in database

 USAGE:
-   forgejo admin user create command [command options]
+   forgejo admin user create [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command